MORRIS & STONE, LLP -- ANTI-SLAPP / DEFAMATION LAWYERS

 (4) or any other conduct in furtherance of the exercise of the constitutional right of petition or the constitutional right of free speech in connection with a public issue or an issue of public interest.

 To win an anti-SLAPP motion, the defendant must first show that the speech in question falls under one of the four sections set forth above.
 But that is just the first prong of the analysis.
-If the defendant proves the speech was protected, the plaintiff can show that he is still likely to prevail on the action.
+Even if the defendant proves the speech was protected under the anti-SLAPP statute, the special motion to strike will be denied if plaintiff can show that he is still likely to prevail on the action.
 In other words, defamatory speech is not protected simply because it falls under one of the four sections.
 (Keeping in mind that speech is not defamatory if it is privileged.)
+If the plaintiff can make a prima facie showing that he was defamed, for example, the action will still proceed.

 Here is a typical scenario to illustrate the point.
 A person goes to a doctor and is very displeased with the way the doctor handles the appointment.
 The patient goes home and goes to Vitals.com, where he can post a review of the doctor.
 He posts that the doctor is a quack, who should lose his license.
 The doctor sees the post and sues the patient for defamation.